icon-project/icon-project.github.io/docs/create_transaction_signature.md

 For a transaction to be executed successfully, a user needs to create and present the signature with which user can prove the ownership of the address.

-This describes how to create a valid signature using address's private key and serialized transaction data.
+This section describes how to create a valid signature using address's private key and serialized transaction data.

 ## Required data

 ### Private key

-The private key of address which is used for generating a transaction.
+The private key of address which is used for generating a signature.

 ### Transaction hash

-256 bytes hash data which is created by hashing serialized transaction using SHA3.
+32 bytes (256-bit) hash data which is created by hashing the serialized transaction data using SHA3_256.

 ## Create signature

 The first step is making a serialized signature.
 Using the `secp256k1` library, create recoverable ECDSA signature of a transaction.
 At this point, transaction hash is used as message data (used for validation of transaction).
 The result data should be 64 bytes serialized signature (R, S) + 1 byte recovery id (V).